courtneyjkeeler/grex-telescope.github.io/docs/software/overview.md

 - Docstrings will follow the [numpy format](https://numpydoc.readthedocs.io/en/latest/format.html)
 - Gradual typing will be used (PEP 438) and checked with mypy or equivalent
 - Environments will have pinned dependencies (reproducible)

+Most of this can be accomplised by using [Poetry](https://python-poetry.org/).